gsoft-inc/wl-extensions-configuration-substitution/README.md

 // Example for an ASP.NET Core web application var builder = WebApplication.CreateBuilder(args);

+// Setup your configuration
 builder.Configuration.AddJsonFile("appsettings.json");
 builder.Configuration.AddEnvironmentVariables();
 builder.Configuration.AddSubstitution(); // <-- Add this after other configuration providers

+// Setup your services
+// [...]
+builder.Services.AddSubstitution(); // <-- Add also this to your service collection
 ```